django-hijack/django-hijack/docs/customization.md

 **Warning: Writing custom permission check functions is highly dangerous.**
 If you create your own permission check, make sure to test your implementation against all possible scenarios to prevent permission escalation.

+Hijacking inactive users (i.e. users with `is_active=False`) is not allowed to prevent dead locks, since an inactive user cannot be released.

 ## Notification Layout